Who We Are

 Dr Claire-Marie Roberts is a BPS Chartered Psychologist (CPsychol), Chartered Scientist (CSci) and BASES Accredited Sport and Exercise Scientist who is an applied practitioner and an academic.
 As an applied practitioner, she specialises in working with individual and team athletes, coaches, support staff and National Governing Bodies in sport.
 She was a British Olympic Association (BOA) Psychologist who supported Team GB at the London 2012 Olympic Games.
 She has also supported athletes from a number of sports including swimming, golf, hockey, football, handball, fencing, tennis, cricket, and rugby union.
 Claire-Marie's specific research interests include the psychology of the female athlete and the psychology of combining motherhood and an elite athletic career.

-Rachael Bullingham is a Senior Lecturer in Physical Education and Course Leader of the Physical Education and Outdoor Education at the University of Worcester.
+Dr Rachael Bullingham is a Senior Lecturer in Physical Education at the University of Worcester.
 She previously taught Physical Education in a secondary school.
 In addition to teaching, she has been involved in research and has recently published on the topic of homophobia in sport.
 Rachael’s PhD analysed the experiences of openly lesbian athletes participating in team sports.
 She has published ‘Out in Sport’ which offers an up-to-date examination of homophobia in sport.
 More recently she has published on lesbian athletes in the sports media and athletes coming out.
 She is currently working on projects with colleagues in education, examining the experiences of gay and lesbian teachers.
 Her next project is to examine the experiences of female commentators.
 Additionally, she is part of the Sport Collision Collective, which is focused on making rugby within educational settings safer for children.
 As part of this collective, she is currently interviewing teachers' experiences within playing, coaching, teaching and refereeing rugby.
 She has recently had an article accepted on the lack of age representation in the governance of rugby union in England.

-Dr Nicola Brown is a Reader in Female Health and teaches on undergraduate and postgraduate degree programmes in the Faculty of Sport, Health and Applied Science at St Mary’s University.
+Dr Nicola Brown is an Associate Professor in Female Health and teaches on undergraduate and postgraduate degree programmes in the Faculty of Sport, Allied Health and Performance Science at St Mary’s University.
 She is also a member of the Research Group in Breast Health at the University of Portsmouth who are well known within the commercial sector, with research projects funded by many of the major lingerie, sports bra, and sporting apparel manufacturers around the world.
 Recent projects Nikki has been involved in include investigation of sports bra use, sports bra preferences, breast pain and bra fit issues in exercising females, breast education of adolescent schoolgirls, and the relationship between breast size and body composition.
 These projects aim to increase scientific knowledge of breast health issues and to inform effective strategies for optimising health and performance of female athletes and exercisers.
-Additionally, Nicola is an accredited ISAK Level 3 Anthropometrist delivering ISAK-accredited training courses to a wide range of sport and health professionals.